Generative Modeling with Denoising Auto-Encoders and Langevin Sampling: Bounding the Distance between and

 First, we need to control the Wasserstein distance in terms of the relative entropy.
 In order to do this, we apply the following result of Bolley and Villani: \begin{theorem}[Corollary 2.3 from \cite{Bolley2005}] Let $X \sim \mu$ be a random variable in $\mathbb{R}^d$ and suppose that

 Then for all $\nu \ll \mu$

-\end{theorem} As a corollary, we have \begin{proposition} Suppose that $-\nabla \log p_{\sigma^2}$ is $(m, b)$-dissipative and $\frac M2$-Lipschitz, and that we are in the setting of Assumption \ref{assumption4} for some $\alpha < m$.
+\end{theorem} As a corollary, we have \begin{proposition} Suppose that $\widehat{f}$ is $(m, b)$-dissipative and $\frac M2$-Lipschitz, and that we are in the setting of Assumption \ref{assumption4} for some $\alpha < m$.
 Then if $\nu_t$ is the law of $W(t)$ and $\mu \ll \nu_t$ then

-In particular, if $KL(\mu, \nu_t) \leq 1$ then
+In particular, if $KL(\mu, \widehat \nu_t) \leq 1$ then

-\end{proposition} \begin{proof} Clearly it suffices to consider the case $\sigma^2 = 0$.
-The second statement follows immediately from the first and the fact that for $c \leq 1$, $c^{\frac 12} \leq c^{\frac 14}$.
+\end{proposition} \begin{proof} The second statement follows immediately from the first and the fact that for $c \leq 1$, $c^{\frac 12} \leq c^{\frac 14}$.
 The first statement follows from \Cref{bolley} if we can bound the constant $C$.
-This bound follows immediately from \Cref{exponential}, concluding the proof. \end{proof} Thus we are left with bounding the relative entropy between $\widehat{\nu}_t$ the law of $\widehat{W}(t)$ and $\nu_t$, the law of $W(t)$.
+This bound follows immediately from \Cref{exponential}, concluding the proof. \end{proof} Thus we are left with bounding the relative entropy between $\nu_t$, the law of $W(t)$ and $\widehat{\nu}_t$ the law of $\widehat{W}(t)$.
 We follow the method used in \cite{RakhlinRaginsky,Bubeck2018} of the application of the Girsanov theorem.
 In particular, we restate and prove \Cref{prop6}: \begin{proposition} Let $W(t), \widehat{W}(t)$ be as above and assume that $\nabla \log p_{\sigma^2}$ is $\frac M2$-Lipschitz.
 Suppose further that $W(0) = \widehat{W}(0) \sim \mu_0$ such that

 Then

 \end{proposition} \begin{proof} We apply the version of Girsanov's theorem found in Theorem 7.20 in \cite{Lipster}.
 Note that

 by \Cref{exponential}.
 Thus by Girsanov's theorem, we have that